dario-marvin/MachineLearningDigits/README.md

 # !!!
 WORK IN PROGRESS.
 COME BACK LATER!!!

 ## Introduction
+The key idea of this project is the following: suppose you have to digitalise some documents, but an high quality scanner is not available, or high quality scans are too expensive in terms of time or storage memory.
+Is it still possible to recover the information contained on the (bad) scans?

 In this project we want to build an Optical Character Recognition (OCR) machine using techniques form Machine Learning (ML).
 To do so we created our own dataset using a low quality scan of a sheet of paper containing a long sequence of digits.
 Each number on the sheet is then extracted using techniques from image processing and a list of the pixels is saved.
 The pixels are then analyzed with different ML classifiers and the results are plotted